 With this round of funding, we see more publishers in the US experimenting with audio.
 Lee Enterprises received funding to create a tool that will streamline the creation of human-read news briefs for audio assistants.
 This “Voice Brief Tool” will enable smaller newsrooms to quickly summarize stories, and with its built-in recording capabilities, anybody can easily create and distribute audio briefings.
 WBUR, a Boston-based radio station, will also work on audio. this time working to help engage radio listeners live.
 Through the convergence of on-demand audio, voice-enabled speakers, and connected cars, listeners will be able to take actions related to the live audio content, as well as donate in a friction-less way.

 Other publishers are working on this monetisation angle for audio as well.
 Both GateHouse Media and E.W.
 Scripps Company have received funding to work on advertising projects for audio.
 GateHouse Media will create a toolkit for reporters to easily collect, distribute, and monetise audio — the monetisation aspect will focus on pairing local ads with national programmatic.
 E.W.
 Scripps Company on the other hand will work to simplify the development of podcast advertising creative assets.
 It’s interesting to see here that while publishers in the US are focusing on audio just as much as European publishers, there’s limited focus on consumer revenue-based models.
 Earlier this year we started our “Business of Audio” series with a look at the emerging subscription model for podcasts.
 In the months since, this move towards audio subscriptions has only gotten stronger.
-We’ll be exploring the topic further next month as well, sign-up to receive our findings.

 Still room to innovate